sumnerevans/sumnerevans.com/content/baltic-cruise/2015-08-10-london-england.md

     the Vatican and there is not quite the same hierarchy as in the Catholic Church.
 The Anglican Church is linked to the Episcopal Church in the United States.
-The Anglicans continue the Catholic traditions but are separate from the Catholic’s.
+The Anglicans continue the Catholic traditions but are separate from the Catholic's.

 After the cathedral, we went to lunch at this place called POD.
 I got a sandwich which was ok.
 After lunch we went to the British Museum.
 It is a very overwhelming museum; there is *so* much to see.
-We used Rick Steve’s audio tour to take us through the main artifacts in the Egypt, Assyria, and Greece.
+We used Rick Steve's audio tour to take us through the main artifacts in the Egypt, Assyria, and Greece.
 Probably the most famous artifact on display is the Rosetta Stone.
-The British Museum has one of the largest collections of Egyptian and Greek artifacts because the British were good at “borrowing” from the countries that they occupied.
+The British Museum has one of the largest collections of Egyptian and Greek artifacts because the British were good at "borrowing" from the countries that they occupied.
 They were so good that they even borrowed all of the statues from the Parthenon in Athens.
-When we were in Athens (you can read about that in [my post from last trip]({filename}day-24-athens-greece.md)), we saw the Parthenon museum where they have casts of the stones that are displayed in the British Museum.
+When we were in Athens (you can read about that in [my post from last trip]({filename}/transatlantic-cruise/day-24-athens-greece.md)), we saw the Parthenon museum where they have casts of the stones that are displayed in the British Museum.
 There were so many artifacts that I can’t describe them all.
 You will just have to go to the museum yourself to see them.

 In between seeing the Egyptian and Assyrian artifacts and seeing the Greek artifacts, we stopped by the cafe, had a snack, and rested our